-When comparing average state/jurisdiction scores in mathematics for fourth-grade public school students in 2019 with those from 2017, the previous assessment year,
+When comparing state/jurisdiction average scores in mathematics for fourth-grade public school students in 2022 with those from 2019, the previous assessment year,

-- 40 states showed no significant change in scores.
+- 10 had no significant change in scores.

-Explore the interactive map below to see which states had increases or decreases and by how much.
-Scroll down to explore the magnitude of average score changes across states.
+Explore the interactive map below to see which states/jurisdictions saw increases or decreases and by how much.
+Scroll down to explore the magnitude of average score changes across states/jurisdictions.

 To compare average mathematics scores between states/jurisdictions and the nation (public), use the NAEP State Profiles Tool.

-To view the extent of score changes for fourth-grade public school students in mathematics between 2019 and previous assessment years, or between other combinations of assessment years, use the drop-down menu to select the comparison years.
-To see whether the score change in one state/jurisdiction is statistically different from the change in another state/jurisdiction, use the NAEP State Profiles Tool.
+To view score changes for fourth-grade public school students in mathematics between 2022 and previous assessment years, or between other combinations of assessment years, use the drop-down menu to select a comparison year.
+To see whether the score change in one state/jurisdiction is statistically different from the score change in another state/jurisdiction, use the NAEP State Profiles Tool.
 Find out how statistical significance is determined.